vedant-rgb/Rate-Limiter/readme.md

 - Besides the client and server-side implementations, there is an alternative way.
 Instead of putting a rate limiter at the API servers, we create a rate limiter middleware, which throttles requests to your APIs as shown in Figure 2.
 ---
 ![img_2.png](img/img_2.png)
--Let us use an example in Figure 3 to illustrate how rate limiting works in this design.
+- Let us use an example in Figure 3 to illustrate how rate limiting works in this design.
 Assume our API allows 2 requests per second, and a client sends 3 requests to the server within a second.
 The first two requests are routed to API servers.
 However, the rate limiter middleware throttles the third request and returns a HTTP status code 429.
 The HTTP 429 response status code indicates a user has sent too many requests.
 ---